Policy last updated

 Schools should contact disability.inclusion.outcomes@education.vic.gov.au if they have any queries or if there are any inaccuracies in the profile report or School Resource Notification.

-The profile report and School Resource Notification should be discussed at the student’s next SSG and the findings and outcomes from the profile should be incorporated into the planning and implementing of adjustments for the student, including incorporating into the student’s IEP, where appropriate.
+The profile report and School Resource Notification should be discussed at the student’s next SSG and the findings and outcomes from the profile should be incorporated into the planning, implementing and monitoring of adjustments for the student, including incorporating into the student’s IEP, where appropriate.
 Efforts should be made to hold the meetings as soon as possible after the profile report is provided to the parent.
 Refer to: Steps following notification of Disability Inclusion Profile outcome.

 A copy of the Disability Inclusion Profile report and School Resource Notification must be provided to any future school the student attends.